longturn/freeciv21/docs/faq.rst

 My opponent's last city is on a 1x1 island so I cannot conquer it, and they won't give up.
 What can I do?
 ---------------------------------------------------------------------------------------------------------

-It depends on the ruleset, but often researching 'amphibious warfare' will allow you to build a marine unit.
-Alternatively research 'combined arms' and either move a helicopter or airdrop a paratroopers unit there.
+It depends on the ruleset, but often researching 'amphibious warfare' will allow you to build a :unit:`marine`.
+Alternatively research 'combined arms' and either move a :unit:`helicopter` or airdrop a :unit:`paratrooper` there.

-If you can't build marines yet, but you do have engineers, and other land is close-by, you can also build a land-bridge to the island (i.e. transform the ocean).
-If you choose this route, make sure that your transport is well defended!
+If you can't build :unit:`marines` yet, but you do have :unit:`engineers`, and other land is close-by, you can also build a land-bridge to the island (i.e. transform the ocean).
+If you choose this route, make sure that your :unit:`transport` is well defended!

 Why are the AI players so hard on 'novice' or 'easy'?
 -----------------------------------------------------